 Studies have shown that the use of illegal drugs is on the increase, that the consumption of alcohol among women is rising and that men are drinking at the same high levels they have for the past few years.
 All of these situations are arising despite numerous national initiatives to reduce alcohol consumption.

 There are almost as many health problems caused by alcohol as there are associated with drug use.
-The main difference is that alcohol is legal and freely available and the vast majority of the population take advantage of its availability.
+The main difference is that alcohol is legal and freely available and the vast majority of the population takes advantage of its availability.

 Alcohol depresses certain brain functions - those affecting judgement, self control and co-ordination - and so has an impact upon a person's ability to drive or operate machinery.

-The liver can only burn-up one unit of alcohol per hour.
+The liver can only burn up one unit of alcohol per hour.
 If it has to deal with too much alcohol over a number of years, it suffers damage, becoming inflamed (hepatitis) or permanently scarred (cirrhosis).